top of page

 HISTORY

-Located in the heart of the North Wessex Downs, Churn Stables enjoys a setting perfectly suited to racehorse training.
+Located in the heart of the North Wessex Downs, Churn Stables enjoys a setting perfectly suited to training racehorses.
 The natural topography of the chalk downland provides excellent drainage and high-quality turf, making it ideal for galloping and year-round preparation.
-These hills have long been prized by the racing community for their training potential.

 The estate's racing legacy began when it was owned by Reading University.
 During that period, the grass gallops were leased by classic-winning trainer Fulke Johnson-Houghton, who used them—alongside his own Woodway gallops—to train a string of top-class Flat horses.